tanishqDevx/neonest_gssoc/CODE_OF_CONDUCT.md

 - 🤝 Accept review feedback gracefully, and provide constructive responses during code review or issue discussions.
 - 🧘‍♀ Remain calm and civil when resolving conflicts or differing technical opinions.

-Contributions that violate these expectations may be rejected or flagged for further enforcement as outlined below.
+>Contributions that violate these expectations may be rejected or flagged for further enforcement as outlined below.

-For contribution workflow, coding standards, and how to get started, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+For contribution workflow, coding standards, and how to get started, please refer to [CONTRIBUTING.md](https://github.com/AditiGupta-tech/neonest/blob/main/Contributing.md)

 ---